H. B. 2016

 ARTICLE 3.
 STATE ROAD FUND.

 §17-3-6a.
-Allocation of funds for feeder and state local service roads.
+Allotment of funds for feeder and state local service

 On or before the first day of January of each year the